 “In 2010, $10,400 would have covered a 5 percent down payment on the median home purchase, whereas now, a borrower would need $22,240 for the same 5 percent down payment,” the article states.

-As of 2023, there are more than 1,670 active down payment assistance programs in the country.
+As of 2023, there were more than 1,670 active down payment assistance programs in the country.
 According to the Urban Institute, 45 percent of these programs are only available to families that make less than 80 percent of the area median income, or AMI, which measures the midpoint of an area’s income distribution.
 Forsyth County’s AMI is $81,900, meaning that families would need to make $65,520 or less annually in order to qualify.

 During the pandemic, the federal government gave local governments in NC more than $8 billion in relief funding and $1.9 trillion nationwide through the American Rescue Plan Act.
-Among that funding was $110,000 allocated to Habitat for Humanity in Forsyth County, which is giving 11 families the chance to put $10,000 toward a down payment on a home.
+Among that funding was $110,000 allocated to Habitat for Humanity of Forsyth County, which is giving 11 families the chance to put $10,000 toward a down payment on a home.

 Originally, the deadline for money to be obligated was at the end of this year.
 But according to county officials, the money can’t be given to families until there are homes for them to spend it on.